Bureaucrat: Types of bureaucrat

-Bureaucrats can be split into different categories based on the system, nationality, and time they come from.
+Various categories of bureaucrats may characterize the system, nationality, and time they come from.

 Classical

 A classical definition of a bureaucrat is someone who starts at a low level of public work and does not have to express opinions of their own in their professional capacities.
-They follow policy guidelines and gain increasing ranks within the system.
-Tax collectors, government accountants, police officers, fire fighters, and military personnel are examples of classical bureaucrats.
+Such bureaucrats follow policy guidelines and rise to increasingly higher ranks within a bureaucratic system.
+Tax collectors, government accountants, police officers, fire fighters, and military personnel exemplify classical bureaucrats.

 American

-American bureaucrats differ from other types because they operate within a republican form of government, and the political culture traditionally seeks to limit their power.
+American bureaucrats differ from some other types because they operate within a republican form of government, and the political culture traditionally seeks to limit their power.

 Chinese

-Also called "Mandarin bureaucrats", these officials were important from 605 to 1905 CE.
-The Zhou dynasty is the earliest recording of Chinese bureaucrats.
-There was a 9 rank system, each rank having more power than the lower rank.
-This type of bureaucrat went on until the Qing dynasty.
+So-called "Mandarin bureaucrats" filled important official roles in Chinese administration from 605 to 1905 CE.
+The Zhou dynasty of c.
+1046 to 256 BCE provides the earliest records of Chinese bureaucrats.
+In the 3rd century CE a 9-rank system developed, each rank having more power than the lower rank.
+This type of bureaucrat operated until the Qing dynasty of 1636 to 1912.
 After 1905, the Mandarins were replaced by modern civil servants.
-In 1949, the Communist Party took over China, and by their theory, all people were bureaucrats who worked for the government.
+In 1949, the Communist Party took control of mainland China; according to their theory, all people were bureaucrats who worked for the government.

 European

-Originally referred to as "Mandarins" stemming from the Chinese word for government employee.
-Bureaucracy did not catch on in Europe very much due to the many different governments in the region, and constant change and advancement, and relative freedom of the upper class.
-With the translation of Confucian texts during the Enlightenment, the concept of a meritocracy reached intellectuals in the West, who saw it as an alternative to the traditional ancien regime of Europe.
-Voltaire and François Quesnay wrote favourably of the idea, with Voltaire claiming that the Chinese had "perfected moral science" and Quesnay advocating an economic and political system modeled after that of the Chinese.
+Bureacrats in Europe are sometimes called "Mandarins", the term stemming from the Chinese word for a government employee.
+Bureaucracy did not catch on in Europe very much due to the many different governments in the region, and constant change and advances, and relative freedom of the upper class.
+Following the translation of Confucian texts during the Enlightenment, the concept of a meritocracy reached intellectuals in the West, who saw it as an alternative to the traditional administrations in Europe.
+Voltaire (1694-1778) and François Quesnay (1694-1774) wrote favourably of the idea, with Voltaire claiming that the Chinese had "perfected moral science" and Quesnay advocating an economic and political system modeled after that of the Chinese.

-The implementation of His Majesty's Civil Service as a systematic, meritocratic civil service bureaucracy, followed the Northcote–Trevelyan Report of 1854 which was influenced by the ancient Chinese imperial examination.
-This system was modeled on the imperial examinations system and bureaucracy of China based on the suggestion of Northcote–Trevelyan Report.
-Thomas Taylor Meadows, Britain's consul in Guangzhou, China argued in his Desultory Notes on the Government and People of China, published in 1847, that "the long duration of the Chinese empire is solely and altogether owing to the good government which consists in the advancement of men of talent and merit only," and that the British must reform their civil service by making the institution meritocratic.
+The implementation of His Majesty's Civil Service as a systematic, meritocratic civil service bureaucracy in 1870 followed the Northcote–Trevelyan Report of 1854 which was influenced by the ancient Chinese imperial examination.
+This system was modeled on the imperial examinations system and bureaucracy of China based on the suggestions of Northcote–Trevelyan Report.
+Thomas Taylor Meadows, Britain's consul in Guangzhou, China argued in his Desultory Notes on the Government and People of China, published in 1847, that "the long duration of the Chinese empire is solely and altogether owing to the good government which consists in the advancement of men of talent and merit only", and that the British must reform their civil service by making the institution meritocratic.

-In 1958, though, after the formation of the European Economic Community the job of the Bureaucrat became extremely important to help organize and govern such a large and diverse community.
-In 1961 the term Eurocrat was coined by Richard Mayne, a journalist at the time.
+In 1958, though, after the formation of the European Economic Community the job of the bureaucrats of Europe became extremely important to help organize and govern such a large and diverse community.
+In 1961 journalist Richard Mayne coined the term "Eurocrat".
 A Eurocrat is a bureaucrat of the European Union.